 First, identify general attributes that fit with your company and that you would like customers to associate with your brand.

 Second, identify specific personality traits that you would like to describe your brand.
 Are you funny?
 Good natured?
 Reserved or the life of the party?
 A reliable source for advice?
 Traditional or a trend setter?
 These questions and more can help paint the picture of the brand personality you would like to develop.

 Finally, create and execute a cohesive, consistent marketing strategy that covers multiple social platforms and reaches your target demographic on different levels.
 This will ensure that as an “impresser,” your brand is projecting the image you want people to understand, expect, and identify with.

 To help put the pieces in place, contact Adpearance for online sentiment analysis, reputation management, content marketing, and social media management.
-We know what it’s like to create a brand personality (just check out our rebranding as the loveable Nerdherd on Facebook, Instagram, Twitter, LinkedIn, and Google+), and can help your brand define its voice and find its place in the online world.
+We know what it’s like to create a brand personality (just check out our rebranding as the loveable Nerdherd on Facebook, Instagram, Twitter, and LinkedIn), and can help your brand define its voice and find its place in the online world.